yurign000/pokedex-reactjs/README.md

 # pokedex-reactjs
-Pokedex application to search for pokemons
+Pokedex application to search for pokemon

 Run with:
 - npm i